Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Summarize and describe general properties, challenges and characteristics of distributed systems;
+• Summarize and describe general properties, challenges, and characteristics of distributed systems.

 • Design, implement, and debug distributed systems.

-Green Computing3
+Sustainable Computing3

 At the end of this course, students should be able to: